Christine de Pizan

 Dvořáková also notes that "how" Barbara was raised and "who" oversaw her childhood are both unknown.
 Nevertheless she asserts that Barbara of Cilli must "undoubtedly" have "received an excellent education."

-Barbara's father was an influential feudal landholder and a supporter of Sigismund of Luxembourg, the man who would become his son-in-law.
+Barbara's father was an influential landholder and a supporter of Sigismund of Luxembourg, the man who would become his son-in-law.
 I've written about Sigismund before--his first wife was Mary of Hungary, and Sigismund fought long to secure his marriage to her and then to ensure her rights to inherit the crown of Hungary.
 Even after the pair were crowned, Sigismund struggled to maintain Mary's role as queen--as for his own position in Hungary, that was even more difficult.

 After Queen Mary of Hungary's early death in 1395--she was in her twenties and pregnant--Sigismund's role as king was disputed.
 He was king consort, not king--that is, he had been king of Hungary by marriage, not in his own right, by inheritance.